 Compatibility: PS4, PS4, Xbox 360, Xbox One/S, PC, Nintendo Switch | Hardware: Stock buttons and joystick | Modding capability: Yes

-This brick-like fighting stick is not as flashy and colorful as the rest.
-But it’s popularity boils down to the cheap price, easy moddings, and compatibility with almost all major platforms.
-The Mayflash F300 may very well be one of the most suitable choices for the entry level arcade enthusiasts looking to play these games the right way.
+This brick-like fighting stick is not as flashy and colourful as the rest.
+But it’s popularity boils down to the cheap price, easy mods, and compatibility with almost all major platforms.
+The Mayflash F300 may very well be one of the most suitable choices for the entry-level arcade enthusiasts looking to play these games the right way.

 Mayflash, the Chinese manufacturer, put very little effort into making this spark and catch the user’s eye.
 The design is very simple and lacks artwork.
 The top panel is black, with just the Mayflash logo on it, and has the basic joystick and buttons.
 The top left panel has a control panel with the appropriate buttons on it.
 The buttons and joystick are Mayflash’s proprietary stock material made.
 They feel hollow and clunky and at times, suffer from a high return time.
 However, the F300 is Sanwa Deshi compatible and that is their biggest selling point.
 But that just means investing more in better grade hardware for the F300.

 The F300 is widely compatible with a huge number of platforms and it works okay with them.
 However, it requires a PS4 or Xbox controller to be plugged in the corresponding console before it can be used.
 This can become a bit of a drag but the F300 was expected to slack off in some areas as it is an entry-level stick.
 The F300 is easily moddable and can be done so by unscrewing the back panel.
 Mayflash made sure this was a walk in the part since Sanwa Deshi compatibility was their biggest selling point.